Oppenheimer slashes price target on Boqii Holding Limited ADR [BQ] – find out why.

 BQ Stock Performance Analysis:

-Boqii Holding Limited ADR [BQ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.07.
-With this latest performance, BQ shares dropped by -20.47% in over the last four-week period, additionally sinking by -94.04% over the last 6 months – not to mention a drop of -94.94% in the past year of trading.
+Boqii Holding Limited ADR [BQ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.67.
+With this latest performance, BQ shares dropped by -10.28% in over the last four-week period, additionally sinking by -93.32% over the last 6 months – not to mention a drop of -94.27% in the past year of trading.

 Insight into Boqii Holding Limited ADR Fundamentals: